Faculty of Engineering and Natural Sciences

 His research is in the area of physical human-machine interaction, in particular, design and control of force feedback robotic systems with applications to rehabilitation and skill training.
 His research extends to cognitive robotics.

-Dr. Patoglu has been honored with Career Award by the Scientific and Technological Research Council of Turkey (2008), Meritorious Service Award by IEEE Transactions of Haptics (2011), Best Application Paper Award by IEEE/RSJ International Conference on Intelligent Robots and Systems (2013), Best Conference Paper Nomination by IEEE International Conference on Robotics and Automation (2015) and Young Scientist Award by Science Academy (2015).
-Dr. Patoglu serves as an Associate Editor for the IEEE Transactions on Haptics.
+Dr. Patoglu has been honored with Career Award by the Scientific and Technological Research Council of Turkey (2008), Meritorious Service Award by IEEE Transactions of Haptics (2011 and 2018), Best Application Paper Award by IEEE/RSJ International Conference on Intelligent Robots and Systems (2013), Best Conference Paper Nomination by IEEE International Conference on Robotics and Automation (2015) and Young Scientist Award by Science Academy (2015).

 Dr. Patoglu has served as an Associate Editor for IEEE Transactions on Haptics (2013-2018).
 He currently serves as an Associate Editor for the IEEE Transactions on Neural Systems & Rehabilitation Engineering and IEEE Robotics and Automation Letters.